harlan-zw/laravel-2h-coding-challenge/README.md

 # Laravel 2h Coding Challenge

-The purpose of this project is to test potential Laravel hires for core competency with object and subjective measures.
+The purpose of this project is to test potential Laravel hires for core competency with objective and subjective measures.

 The test is intended to be 2 hours long which should be enough time given a senior capability.
 There are 3 tasks we ask of them (outlined in `code/0-Task.md`):